rstrotmann/td/docs/input.md

 To every _period_, elements can be appended.
 There are three classes of elements: _intervals_, _administrations_ and _procedures_.
 Individual elements of these classes must be given as a list of the respective types (see examples below).
 This results in a hierarchical structure of the input file where lists can have members that themselves may contain lists of child elements.

-To better visualize the hierarchy, successive indentation levels are used in the json blocks shown in this documentation.
-Note that this is not a strict requirement for the json-formatted input file, however it is considered good practice.

 The three element classes have different visual representations and may have different property fields.
 The following gives an overview on this.

+!!! note

+    To better visualize their hierarchy, successive indentation levels are used in the json blocks shown in this documentation.
+Note that this is not a strict requirement for the json-formatted input file, however it is considered good practice.

 ### Intervals